Area Forecast Discussion

 National Weather Service Raleigh NC

-Cool high pressure will briefly build in from the northeast today,
+Cool high pressure will build into the region from the north

 .NEAR TERM /THROUGH TONIGHT/...

 As of 130 AM Wednesday...

 The back edge of the line of showers and thunderstorms had reached

 into the Coastal Area as of 130 AM, with only residual stratiform